What is PPC and how does it work?

 Search ads

 As mentioned, this is the most common/well known.
 You’ll appear in search results for keywords in search engines such as Google.
+Usually at the top – but not always, because that’s the most expensive spot!
+And those spots often go into bidding wars… Which is a whole other thing that we won’t get into today.

 Display ads